billgarrison/SORelativeDateTransformer/README.markdown

 ## Compatibility ##

 SORelativeDateTransformer is compatible with iOS 4 and later, and Mac OS X 10.4 and later.
+Supports use in ARC and non-ARC projects.

 ## License ##